PYROGEO wildfire monitoring

 A closer look at the acceleration on May 10, 2024 of the fires near Fort Nelson (BC, Canada)

-time increment of 30 minutes
+with a time increment of 30 minutes

 Fort_Nelson_20240510_30min_inc